1969 Santa Barbara oil spill: Background

-Improved technology gradually allowed drilling farther and farther from shore, and by the middle of the 20th century drilling was being carried out near Seal Beach, Long Beach, and in other areas on the Southern California coast from man-made islands built in shallow water close to shore.
+Improved technology gradually allowed drilling farther and farther from shore, and by the middle of the 20th century drilling was being carried out near Seal Beach, Long Beach, and in other areas on the Southern California coast from human-made islands built in shallow water close to shore.
 Nearer to the site of the oil spill, the first drilling island was built in 1958 by Richfield Oil Company.
 Named Richfield Island, now Rincon Island, it was constructed in 45 ft of water near Punta Gorda, between Carpinteria and Ventura, to exploit the offshore portion of the Rincon Oil Field; this island, now owned by Greka Energy, remains in active production.

 In the Santa Barbara Channel, geologists realized that the anticlinal trend which held the extremely productive Rincon and Ventura Oil Fields did not end at the shoreline, but extended underneath the Channel.
 Prospectors for oil sought ways to drill in deeper water.
 Seismic testing under the Channel began shortly after the Second World War, in an attempt to locate the suspected petroleum reservoirs deep underneath the ocean floor.
 The testing was noisy and disruptive; explosions rattled windows, cracked plaster, and filled the beaches with dead fish; local citizens as well as the Santa Barbara News-Press vocally opposed the practice, which continued nonetheless, but after a delay and under tighter controls.
 Yet the testing had revealed what the oil company geologists had suspected, and the population feared: the probable presence of sizeable exploitable petroleum reservoirs in relatively shallow water, approximately 200 ft deep, within reach of developing ocean-drilling technology.

 A series of legal and legislative actions, however, delayed actual oil platform construction and drilling until the mid-1960s, as the Federal and State governments fought for ownership of submerged lands.
 Congress passed the Submerged Lands Act in 1953, which granted to the states all lands within 3 nmi of shore, known as the tidelands.
 After two more years of wrangling with state legislature, Santa Barbara arrived at a compromise with the oil companies, creating a no-drilling zone in the Channel 16 mi long and 3 mi wide adjacent to the city of Santa Barbara.
 However, several major oil fields were found within state waters on either side of this zone, and the State granted leases in these fields beginning in 1957.
 Development of these resources commenced, with the first offshore oil platform – Hazel – being built in 1957.
 Platform Hilda, adjacent to Hazel, was erected in 1960.
 Both platforms tapped into the Summerland Offshore Oil Field, and were easily visible from Santa Barbara on a clear day.
 Platform Holly, in the offshore portion of the Ellwood Oil Field about 15 mi west of Santa Barbara, was emplaced in 1965.